NithinJakrebet/cse478ec/README.md

 Create a control panel (positioned at the top or side of the page) containing:

 1. **Dataset Selector:** A `<select>` to choose from `ufc-master.csv`, `Test1`, and `Test2`.
 When the dataset changes, you must re-load the data and update all dropdowns and charts accordingly.
-2. **Time Aggregation Attribute:** A dropdown to specify how to group fights over time for the first visualization (e.g., by month or quarter).
+2. **Time Aggregation Attribute:** A dropdown to specify how to group fights over time for the first visualization.
-3. **Stacked Category Attribute:** A dropdown to choose which categorical attribute to use for a stacked area or stacked bar chart (e.g., Finish method, WeightClass).
+3. **Stacked Category Attribute:** A dropdown to choose which categorical attribute to use for a stacked area or stacked bar chart.
 This will define the segments in the stacked chart.
-4. **Distribution Attribute (Beeswarm Plot):** A dropdown for choosing a quantitative attribute (e.g., RedOdds, RedAge, RedHeightCms) to display in a **beeswarm plot**.
+4. **Distribution Attribute (Beeswarm Plot):** A dropdown for choosing a quantitative attribute to display in a **beeswarm plot**.
 This attribute will determine the axis position of points.
-5. **Color Attribute (Beeswarm Plot):** A dropdown to choose a categorical attribute (e.g., WeightClass, Gender) to color the beeswarm points.
+5. **Color Attribute (Beeswarm Plot):** A dropdown to choose a categorical attribute to color the beeswarm points.
 6. **Detail Attribute (Grouped Bar Chart):** A dropdown for selecting which categorical attribute to show in the grouped bar chart that summarizes the selected fights from the beeswarm.

 The control panel should be well-labeled and styled.
 When the user picks new attributes, update the visualizations accordingly with smooth transitions.